Mohamed100100/QNX-Hypervisor/README.md

 ---

 *This course is designed for system architects, embedded developers, and safety engineers building next-generation automotive, medical, industrial, and aerospace systems.*

+---

+## Resources for Ongoing Learning
+This QNX Hypervisor Overview course has been offered for free as part of QNX Everywhere.

+Many additional resources are available through QNX.
+Our Getting Started Guide would be a good next step if you're looking to develop with QNX.
+You can also reference all of the QNX Product Documentation to dig deeper into any topic.
+Did you know that you can also use QNX in the Cloud?

+Here's a great Blog post about Free Access to QNX Hypervisor with QNX Everywhere, it gives a very simple explanation of the QNX Hypervisor, and links to Getting Started - Hypervisor on Pi which you may find helpful.
+In addition, there's the Hypervisor GitHub page that contains supporting content for QNX Hypervisor.

+Finally, check the QNX Hypervisor Product page for the latest information about product releases, and you can refer to the QNX Hypervisor User's Guide for in-depth technical documentation about the QNX Hypervisor.